Calvi Corsica, France Travel Guide

 Pietra (chestnut beer), Myrte (myrtle liqueur), Cap Corse (fortified aperitif wine), Eau de Vie (fruit brandies).

-La Signoria, Calvi's renowned Michelin-star restaurant at Hotel La Signoria, offers refined Corsican and Mediterranean cuisine.
+La Signoria, Calvi's renowned Michelin-star restaurant at Hotel La Signoria, offers refined Corsican and Southern european cuisine.
 Reservations are recommended well in advance.

-Numerous options around Calvi port and within the old town offer fresh seafood, traditional Corsican specialties, and Italian-inspired dishes.
+Numerous options around Calvi port and in the old quarter offer fresh seafood, traditional Corsican specialties, plus Italian-inspired dishes.
 Look for places like U Fanale or L'Acquale.

 Bakeries (boulangeries) and Patisseries offer inexpensive breakfast or lunch.
 Pizzerias and casual cafes provide affordable meals.
-Local markets are good for self-catering.
+Local marketplaces are good for self-catering.

 Excellent place to experience local flavors and gather self-catering items.